martin-eden/tagging_guideline/readme.md

 #### Notes

-* This systems allows you to regroup commits by sybsystem.
-(For those who like to keep history simple and know what `$ git rebase -i HEAD~20` does.)
 * I recommend to place tags only when you're sure that it make things more clear and do not add obscurity or excessiveness.
 For example both `Initial commit.` and `[!]
 Initial commit.` is ok.
 But `[!+] Initial